 - (a) Plans and organizes activities of the Board of Directors, including: - a.
 Aligning the work of the Board to the Association's purpose and strategy; - b.
-Establishing agendas for Board and Executive Committee meetings, in collaboration with the CEO, and ensuring relevant information is available in a timely manner; - c.
-Presiding over Board and Executive Committee meetings in a manner that encourages participation and information sharing while moving the board toward timely closure and prudent decision-making; - d.
-Encouraging development of board members through access to comprehensive onboarding activities, continuing education opportunities, and periodic check-in with individual directors regarding their emerging needs; - e.
-Providing oversight of the Board's adherence to established governance policies and processes and performance expectations; - f.
-Leading management oversight processes, including CEO performance evaluation, compensation review, annual objective setting for the CEO, and biennial feedback survey to support development for the CEO, in accordance with Board policy; - g.
-Engaging in board succession planning activities, such as director recruitment, leadership selection, and identifying and developing directors for leadership roles; and - h.
-Engages nominee for successor in activities to ease transition in the role. - (b) Chairs meetings of the Members, and, in conjunction with the CEO, participates in other meetings with Members, as appropriate. - (c) Represents the Board and, in conjunction with the CEO, participates in external relationships which enhance the Association's role as a leader in the health system. - (d) Acts as the principal Board contact for the CEO, by helping to identify issues, monitoring and providing feedback, maintaining accountability, and ensuring that the CEO is aware of the views of the Board.
+Facilitating and supporting development and evolution of the Board's culture to build strong relationships among board members that enables consensus decision-making in a congenial atmosphere while encouraging quieter voices to be heard and different perspectives to be shared; - c.
+Establishing agendas for Board and Executive Committee meetings, in collaboration with the CEO, ensuring focus on the right issues and that relevant information is available in a timely manner; - d.
+Presiding over Board and Executive Committee meetings in a manner that encourages participation and information sharing while moving the board toward timely closure and prudent decision-making; - e.
+Facilitating communications among directors; - f.
+Partnering with the CEO to support the success of the CEO and the Association; - g.
+Encouraging development of board members through access to comprehensive onboarding activities, continuing education opportunities, and periodic check-in with individual directors regarding their emerging needs; - h.
+Providing oversight of the Board's adherence to established governance policies and processes and performance expectations; - i.
+Leading management oversight processes, including CEO performance evaluation, compensation review, annual objective setting for the CEO, and biennial feedback survey to support development for the CEO, in accordance with Board policy; - j.
+Engaging in board succession planning activities, such as director recruitment, leadership selection, and identifying and developing directors for leadership roles; and - k.
+Engages nominee for successor in activities to ease transition in the role.

-(e) Works closely with the Vice-Chair(s) and CEO to provide leadership to the Board and the Association.
+- (b) Chairs meetings of the Members, and, in conjunction with the CEO, participates in other meetings with Members, as appropriate. - (c) Represents the Board and, in conjunction with the CEO, participates in external relationships which enhance the Association's role as a leader in the health system. - (d) Acts as the principal Board contact for the CEO, by helping to identify issues, monitoring and providing feedback, maintaining accountability, and ensuring that the CEO is aware of the views of the Board. - (e) Works closely with the Vice-Chair(s) and CEO to provide leadership to the Board and the Association.